evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

-**Evaluations for multiple columns at once**.
-If you want to combine evaluations for multiple columns at once, for example, for "response" and "question" columns, just list multiple Presets in the same Report and include the descriptors you need for each of them.
+**Evaluations for multiple columns**.
+If you want to evaluate several columns, like "response" and "question", just list multiple Presets in the same Report and include the Descriptors you need for each one.

 ```python
 report = Report(metrics=[